bablokb/circuitpython-esp32at/README.md

 circuitpython-esp32at
 =====================

-**This is work in progress and only partially usable yet!**
+**This is work in progress, fairly complete but not fully tested yet!**

 This is an implementation of a CircuitPython core-API compatible wifi-interface to ESP32C3/ESP32C6 co-processors using AT Commands.
-It is meant as a drop-in for CircuitPython builds without native wifi support (btw: a Pico with C3 will do better than a Pico-W, since the network stack on the Pico-W will use up a large amount of the available memory).
+It is meant as a drop-in for CircuitPython builds without native wifi support.

 It provides the following modules: